vallacy/vallacy/README.md

 ### Hi!

 I'm Valerie Ryan.
 I have a PhD in Behavioral Science (aka Research Psychology) and a master's degree in Statistics.
-I just starting working at NCHS in November!

 I mostly use R in my quantitative work, but I am also familiar with SAS and have dabbled in SQL.
-Right now I am learning Python.
-I've also used SPSS, but I don't recommend it. 😂 I use Dedoose for qualitative and mixed-methods research.
+Right now I am (slowly) learning Python.
+I've also used SPSS, but I don't recommend it. 😂 I use Dedoose for personal qualitative or mixed-methods research projects and I use Q-Notes for qualitative projects at work.

-Most of my work utilizes feminist theories and my dissertation focused on men involved in primary prevention of domestic violence.
+My personal work utilizes feminist theories; my dissertation was about men involved in primary prevention of domestic violence.

-- 🔭 I’m currently learning how to do some NLP in Python
+- 🔭 I’m currently learning some Python basics
 - 📊 Types of analyses I use most frequently: network analysis, general(ized) linear model (GLM), factor analysis
 - 💬 Ask me about social science research, R, statistical consulting, anything!
 - 😄 Pronouns: she/her/hers